Auto & Auto Components

 The company harnessed the power of Theory Of Constraints in order to build agility and excellence in its service by transforming its large and highly complex supply chain network from a forecasting based system to pull replenishment.
 The company discusses this journey and its remarkable results in this video

-We have partnered some of the major names in the equipment manufacturing industry to create and implement radical solutions which have helped redefine industry benchmarks.
+We have partnered with some of the major names in the auto &auto components industry to create and implement radical solutions which have helped redefine industry benchmarks.
 These include:

 YVS Vijay KumarCEO, Mahindra First Choice Services